SandwichGouda/Data/Data.md

 #### Layer 1 - Physical layer

-The physical layer is responsible for the transmission and reception of data between a device and a physical transmission medium.
+- The physical layer is responsible for the transmission and reception of data between a device and a physical transmission medium.
 It converts the digital bits into electrical, radio, or optical signals.
 Voltage levels, timing of voltage changes, physical data rates, maximum transmission distances are specified at this layer.

-**Network Interface Controllers** (NICs, i.e. computer hardware components that connect a computer to a network : Ethernet ports, Wi-Fi cards, ...) and **Transmission media** (optical fibers, air for radio signals...) are systems that operate on the Physical layer (note : media is the plural of medium).
+- **Network Interface Controllers** (NICs, or Network Interface Cards, i.e. computer hardware components that connect a computer to a network : Ethernet ports, Wi-Fi cards, ...) and **Transmission media** (optical fibers, air for radio signals...) are systems that operate on the Physical layer (note : media is the plural of medium).

-It may also define transmission modes as simplex (only one person speaks, everyone else listens), half duplex (one person speaks at a time ; you can't talk is someone else is already talking, and if no one's talking, you can start talking and everyone will be hearing.
+- It may also define transmission modes as simplex (only one person speaks, everyone else listens), half duplex (one person speaks at a time ; you can't talk is someone else is already talking, and if no one's talking, you can start talking and everyone will be hearing.
 Basically the **Talkie-Walkie** way of talking, in a nutshell.), and full duplex (everyone can speak and listen to anyone simultaneously at any given moment).

-The physical layer also specifies how encoding occurs over a physical signal, such as electrical voltage or a light pulse.
+- The physical layer also specifies how encoding occurs over a physical signal, such as electrical voltage or a light pulse.
 For example, a 1 bit might be represented on a copper wire by the transition from a 0-volt to a 5-volt signal, whereas a 0 bit might be represented by the transition from a 5-volt to a 0-volt signal.
 As a result, common problems occurring at the physical layer are often related to the incorrect media termination, noise scrambling, and Network Interface Controllers (NICs) and hubs that are misconfigured or do not work correctly.

 #### Layer 2 - Data Link layer

-The data link layer provides node-to-node data transfer—a link between two directly connected nodes.
+- The data link layer provides node-to-node data transfer—a link between two directly connected nodes.
 It detects and possibly corrects errors that may occur in the physical layer.
 It defines the protocol to establish and terminate a connection between two physically connected devices.
 It also defines the protocol for flow control between them.
 It basically operates everything needed for a network to properly function, for end points being able to connect to them and talk on them, and packet redirection between two nodes that are on the same network.

-**Switches** are devices that operate at the Data Link layer.
+- **Switches** are devices that operate at the Data Link layer.
-**Ethernet** (II) is an (the) ubiquitous protocol that operates at this layer.
+- **Ethernet** (and all its variants ; Ethernet II, VLANs, QinQ...) is an (the) ubiquitous protocol that operates at this layer.

-The IEEE divides the data link layer into two sublayers :
+- The IEEE divides the data link layer into two sublayers :
 - Medium access control (MAC) sublayer, responsible for controlling how devices in a network gain access to a medium and permission to transmit data.
 - Logical link control (LLC) sublayer, responsible for identifying and encapsulating network layer protocols, and controls error checking and synchronization.

 #### Layer 3 - Network layer

-The network layer provides what's needed to transfer packets from one _point_ to another, connected in different networks.
+- The network layer provides what's needed to transfer packets from one _point_ to another, connected in different networks.
 There is a usual semantic distinction between what we call a _point_ and an _end_ :
-- A _network node_ refers to any hardware (or virtual !) device that's able to recieve and/or send data : a computer, a switch, a router, ...
+  * A _network node_ refers to any hardware (or virtual !) device that's able to recieve and/or send data : a computer, a switch, a router, ...
-- Point-to-point transmission means sending a data packet from a network node to another one that's connected on the same network (with eventual switches standing in the midst).
+  * Point-to-point transmission means sending a data packet from a network node to another one that's connected on the same network (with eventual switches standing in the midst).
 No routers are involved.
-- End-to-end transmission means transmitting data packets between two network nodes that are not necessarily on the same network : routers are then involved.
+  * End-to-end transmission means transmitting data packets between two network nodes that are not necessarily on the same network : routers are then involved.
-If the message is too large to be transmitted from one node to another on the data link layer between those nodes, the network may implement message delivery by splitting the message into several fragments at one node, sending the fragments independently, and reassembling the fragments at another node.
+- If the message is too large to be transmitted from one node to another on the data link layer between those nodes, the network may implement message delivery by splitting the message into several fragments at one node, sending the fragments independently, and reassembling the fragments at another node.
 This is typically done in the IP Protocol.
 Message delivery at the network layer is not necessarily guaranteed to be reliable; a network layer protocol may provide reliable message delivery, but it does not need to do so.

-**Routers** are uniquitous that operate on the Network layer.
+- **Routers** are uniquitous that operate on the Network layer.
-**Internet Protocol** (IP) is an ubisuitous third-layer protocol.
+- **Internet Protocol** (IP) is the ubiquitous third-layer protocol.

 #### Layer 4 - Transport layer